 After you stop taking the pill, it can take a few months for your periods to return to the cycle you had before you started using it.
 Once in a while, people have irregular periods or no periods at all for a few months.
 This is more likely if your periods were irregular before you started taking the pill.

 Even if your regular period doesn’t come back right away, it’s still possible to get pregnant when you’re not taking the pill.
 So if you’re going off the pill but don’t want to get pregnant, start using another birth control method right away.

 The pill is convenient.

 Taking the birth control pill is easy, but remembering to take it every day can be hard.
 Luckily, pill packs are small — about the size of a compact mirror — so you can carry your pills with you wherever you go.
-You can use our birth control app to help you remember to take your pills everyday.
+You can use our birth control app to remind you to take your pills everyday.